Contraindications for IPL and Laser Hair Removal

 Do not go over any areas where there are tattoos, permanent makeup, or contraindicated implants.

-→ Depo Provera, a method of birth control often referred to as “the stick”;
+→ a method of birth control often referred to as “the stick”;

 → Lap Bands.

-In the case of Depo Provera, this only applies to treatments near the implant, eg Underarms or Upper Arms.
-I have asked the manufacturers to confirm or contradict my assertions based on internal statistics, and at time of writing, am waiting for a reply.
+In the case of implanted birth control, this only applies to treatments near the implant, eg Underarms or Upper Arms.
+I have asked the manufacturers to confirm or contradict my observations, and at time of writing, am waiting for a reply.
 However, during 2010-2011 before I listed this as contraindicative, five out of five girls in my care who received under arm hair removal treatments AND had the stick implant as their only form of birth control, AND had never had pregnancy scares with it before, all fell pregnant within a month of receiving the treatment.
 Subsequent discussions with a number of GPs about the possibility of IPL or Laser temporarily disabling the implant, gave me enough doubt to enact this policy.
 In short, a client with the stick may received a treatment anywhere but in the upper arm, breast, or underarm region.
 For all other areas, they must be informed of the potential risk of falling pregnant, and the therapist must record fully in their notes the details of the discussion.

 → Breast implants;